Do you know when the U.S. Government collected information about the American population? Do you want information that these records contain?

 1910 – April 15th (Population – 92,228,496)

-Previous census forms were portrait in orientation, however 1910 saw this change to landscape.
+Previous census forms were portrait in orientation, however, 1910 saw this landscape change.

 1920 – January 1st (Population – 106,021,537)

 1930 – April 1st (Population – 122,755,046)

 For Alaska, the date of the census was taken on October 1st, 1929.